 What fibers make up the fabric and garment?
 Blends that incorporate more durable fibers such as nylon and aramids give fabrics more resistance to abrasion, and higher tear strength, providing better and long-lasting durability.

 How is the fabric constructed?
-Every single detail of the fabric construction will affect the durability of FR fabric and garment.
-For example, a twill weave may be more durable as compared to a plain weave, more number of threads may have higher tensile strength, but less number of threads may have higher tear strength.
+Every single detail of the fabric construction will affect the durability of the FR fabric and garment.
+For example, a twill weave may be more durable as compared to a plain weave, the number of threads may have higher tensile strength, but less number of threads may have higher tear strength.
 The combination of weave, threads, yarn count and weight of fabric all play a role in determining a fabric’s ultimate durability.

-The FR performance of the apparel is one of the most important factors that should be looked into while selecting from the available options.
+The FR performance of apparel is one of the most important factors that should be looked into while selecting from the available options.
 EN ISO certificates can be achieved after 5 wash cycles but that should not be the limit.
-The garments have to undergo many more washing cycles throughout their life cycle and the FR performance of the fabric used to make these garments must have durable FR performance so that when washed for multiple dozen times, the protection does not fades away.
-This is where Daletec takes pride in the way it applies FR performance to its fabrics that are permanent and remains intact throughout the lime time of the garment, as long as prescribed washing instructions are followed.
+The garments have to undergo many more washing cycles throughout their life cycle and the FR performance of the fabric used to make these garments must have durable FR performance so that when washed for multiple dozen times, the protection does not fade away.
+This is where Daletec takes pride in the way it applies FR performance to its fabrics that are permanent and remains intact throughout the life time of the garment, as long as prescribed washing instructions are followed.